© FikMik - Fotolia

 Warning

-Due to the current health situation, the different schedules for the courses of the School of Biology can be amended.
-Schedules are regularly updated.
-The date of the latest version of the timetable is indicated in the name of the document.
+The pandemic has shown us that circumstances beyond our control may require us to make adjustments/adaptations to schedules.
+Therefore, the various schedules of the School of Biology courses may be subject to change.
+They are regularly updated.
+The date of the last version of the schedule is indicated in the name of the document.

 For the study plans of previous academic years, please visit our Archives page.

-For students following a Bachelor or Master curriculum in the School of Biology, the registration for courses is mandatory and can be done via the Internet from the link below, within the periods set by the School of Biology at the beginning of semester.
+For students following a Master's curriculum at the School of Biology, the registration for courses is mandatory and can be done via the Internet from the link below, within the periods set by the School of Biology at the beginning of semester.
 Outside of these periods, registration is not possible.

-Make sure that you have activated your UNIL email address.
+Make sure that you have activated your UNIL computer access

 Autumn semester: